 And while the EV fleet initiative remains uncertain, it’s clear that Biden is determined on pursuing a clean energy agenda.
 The electric-vehicle sector can benefit from this.

 For investors, the sector can present a couple of challenges.
 The major old-line automakers do make electrics, but investing in them means buying into their whole businesses, not just EVs.
 That leaves Tesla and some smaller names that just aren’t rolling out cars yet.

 What unique risks does the electric vehicle sector face?

 Even though the electric vehicle sector is surging right now, it’s no guarantee it will stay hot into the future.
 Here are some points to keep in mind:

-- Market share: Despite recent optimism in the EV sector, electric vehicles accounted for 2.6% of global car sales and about 1% of global car stock in 2019.
-So it’s not clear when or if electric vehicles would dominate the roads.
+- Market share: Despite recent optimism in the EV sector, it’s not clear when or if electric vehicles would dominate the roads.

 - Building materials: Lithium-ion batteries power today’s electric vehicles.
 A spark in the EV sector would drive demand for this finite resource, which can be difficult to mine.
 And its environmental impact could put environmentally conscious customers at odds with manufacturers.
 Moreover, regulations on lithium emissions may indirectly have a negative impact on the electric vehicle sector.

 - Company hype: Electric cars can sound like all the rage today, but there are still some EV companies that are nowhere near the finish line when it comes to production and quality.
 Semi truck manufacturer Nikola was even accused of fraud over its technology claims, and that stock plunged in late 2020 after seeing a steady rise.